We work with more than 300 partners to bring you better travel deals

 Choose a month below to see average flight price and weather conditions.

 50 - 88 mm

-When is the best time to book flights to Blackpool?
+When is the best time to book a flight to Blackpool?

 Which day is cheapest to fly to Blackpool?

-To get the best value, try booking a flight at midday when visiting Blackpool.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+To get the best value, try booking a flight in the morning when visiting Blackpool.
+Generally the prices will increase for flights at midday as these tend to have higher demand.